tudelft3d/website/education/msctopics/index.md

 - - -

-## Improving automatic meshing for urban environments
+## Improving automatic meshing for buildings

 ![](img/MeshConceptCFD.jpg){:width="600px"}
 Computational fluid dynamic simulations require detailed meshes that can represent obstacles features accurately.
 In numerical simulations, the quality of the mesh can draw the line between good and poor results.
 Nowadays, mesh tools are general and they are not necessarily optimised for meshing entire cities, requiring large time investments to design and improve the mesh quality.